SHOOTING STARS - MISS Brown

 Additional information:

-PE - Tuesday (swimming) and Friday afternoons.
+PE – Tuesday and Thursday.

 No school bags - only book bags, lunch boxes and water bottles please.
 Please do not put many keyrings on book bags as these get lost, tangled and children are bringing them into the class to play with.
 This applies to toys too.
 Thank you for your understanding.